Add More Depth to Your Degree

 A concentration in business analytics covers statistics and econometrics, predictive modeling, decision and optimization (prescriptive) modeling, and data management.
 You are prepared for a position within marketing analytics, decision and operations analytics, financial analytics, healthcare analytics, or IT analytics.
 Visit the graduate catalog for a full list of courses in this concentration.

 The energy management concentration will provide you with skills critical to managerial decision-making within energy companies, focusing on supply chain, operations, finance and risk management.
-Visit the graduate catalog and view the finance and supply chain management pages for energy course listings.
+Visit the graduate catalog for energy course listings.

 You can prepare for careers in corporate finance, investment management or the management of financial institutions.
 Courses in this area emphasize creative solutions to business financing problems, the development of value maximizing investment and financing strategies, and the analysis and management of fixed income and equity investments.
 You may choose to concentrate in either corporate financial planning or the analysis of financial securities and investment portfolios.
 Visit the graduate catalog for a full list of courses in this concentration.